 BY AARON KEIM | FROM THE SUMMER 2018 ISSUE OF UKULELE

-For the next few installments of Gear Guru, we will focus on different aspects of ukulele building.
+In this three-part series, we will focus on different aspects of ukulele building.
 Our first topic is carving the neck.
 Although the sound of the ukulele is from the body, the feel is from the neck.
 A neck’s size and shape—along with the setup of the strings—are vital to the tactile aspect of playing your instrument.
 Though a computer can carve a “perfect” neck every time, I like the feel of a handmade neck and enjoy the building process as well.
 While I was a luthier at Mya-Moe, I carved a neck every workday for eight years, so I was able to develop speed in the process.
 Going from a roughly shaped neck to a hand-sanded neck takes me less than an hour.

 Let’s begin by looking at three necks in different phases of construction: 1. rough cut; 2. with fretted fingerboard, heel cap and head plate glued on and tuner holes drilled; and 3. shaped neck ready to glue on the uke.
 Our neck blanks (Figure 1) come to us in a few different ways: larger billets that we process into blanks, smaller-dimensioned lumber that is laminated into blanks, and neck blanks that are already 3 inches by 3 inches and ready for machining.
 When the blank is ready, we trace two neck outlines onto it before rough cutting the shape on the bandsaw (Figure 2).